 “Oh my,” Sam spoke at last, gazing at the retreating land with wonder.
 Something seemed strange about his voice; the raspy quality that had come with age seemed lessened now.

-Probably the moist sea air,
+Probably the moist sea air,’ he thought.

 He leaned back into the body that embraced him and thrilled once more at the feel of those slender arms around his waist.
 He touched the long fingered hands gently, and traced the lines of a scar that lingered there from long ago.
 He wondered at the sudden flexibility of his own hands, and gasped when he realized that they no longer stiffened with the aches of his long years of laboring.
 He glanced down, holding the hands out in front of him for a better view and gaped in wonder at the straight, strong fingers and smooth skin.